constantinasuru/casting-agency/README.md

 ## Auth0
-The Auth0 domain is `dev-tool.eu.auth0.com` and API Audience is `drink`
+The Auth0 domain is `dev-tool.eu.auth0.com` and API Audience is `casting`

 The created roles and their current permissions are:
 1. Casting Assistant